hmrc/customs-notification/README.md

 # Customs Notification

+The customs-notification service provides updates throughout the asynchronous customs declaration process.
+External client applications use the service to receive notifications, from HMRC systems, of certain events resulting from interactions with one of the CDS APIs.
+For more information, see the [Customs Declarations end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/customs-declarations-end-to-end-service-guide/documentation/notifications.html).

-The objective of this service is
+The objective of this service is to:

 1. Receive an update from CDS Backend System (Messaging) regarding a declaration that a CDS Client made earlier using Customs Declarations API